 - settle all financial accounts, including current semester tuition;

-- clear any holds, whether these are from the Bursar’s Office, Cornell Health, the Judicial Administrator, or The Graduate School;
+- clear any holds, whether these are from the Bursar’s Office, Cornell Health, the Judicial Administrator, or The Graduate School; and

 - satisfy New York State health requirements.